-A note of caution to not over invest on out of date/poor quality cabinets.
-This is where design professionals like JM Construction and our in-house designer can offer sound advice to guide clients to make value oriented decisions for home remodeling projects.
+A note of caution to not over-invest in date/poor quality cabinets.
+This is where design professionals like JM Construction and our in-house designer can offer sound advice to guide clients to make value-oriented decisions for home remodeling projects.

 Here at JM Construction, we’re committed to a higher standard of excellence in all that we do.
 We strive to establish firm relationships of mutual trust and respect with each and every individual we work with and believe that the process and systems we institute to meet your needs are as important as the final product.